NDepend Blog

 Lack of Cohesion of Methods: Getting Specific

-Let’s look now at LCOM the metric, rather than cohesion the concept.
-LCOM is specifically a code metric that pertains to classes in your codebase.
+Let’s look now at LCOM the metric (as NDepend computes it), rather than cohesion the concept.
 To dig in, let’s look at how NDepend computes it.

 LCOM for a class will range between 0 and 1, with 0 being totally cohesive and 1 being totally non-cohesive.
 This makes sense since a low “lack of cohesion” score would mean a lot of cohesion.